TravisWheelerLab/polyA/README.md

 as `python foo.py`, it is necessary to either run `pipenv shell` first, which will put you into a shell that has the correct Python in its `PATH`, or prefix the command with `pipenv run` (e.g. `pipenv run python foo.py`).

+To build a PyPI package, use `make build-package`.
+To publish, use `make publish-package`.
+We use [Flit](https://flit.readthedocs.io/en/latest/) to handle building and publishing a package, so it is also possible to invoke Flit directly to do anything else it is capable of.

 ### Makefile